Ogro-Projukti/codegenome/README.md

   </p>
 </div>

----

 ## 🌐 The Connectome of Code: Mapping the Digital Brain

-Your codebase isn't a static document—it's an evolving digital brain.
+Your codebase isn't a static document it's an evolving digital brain.
 Standard context tools dump flat, truncated text files into your LLM window, causing massive token bloat and architectural hallucinations.

 **Codegenome treats code like a living connectome.** By running localized, incremental `tree-sitter` passes and tracking changes in SQLite, it monitors your repository's structural neuroplasticity in real time—without dragging down system performance.

 ### ⚡ Watch your connectome grow as your agent codes
 As your AI agent (**Cursor, Claude Desktop, or custom MCP clients**) generates new modules, refactors functions, or shifts dependencies, Codegenome maps out those structural relationships instantly.
 It exposes high-fidelity intelligence directly to your editor via the **Model Context Protocol (MCP)**, allowing AI agents to reason about your entire system architecture with surgical precision.
-Use it headless in CI, on servers, or locally—no complex IDE wrappers required!
+Use it headless in CI, on servers, or locally no complex IDE wrappers required!

----

 ## ✨ What Codegenome Can Do